8th Lancers

-The 8th Lancers was (until 1922) one of the 39 cavalry regiments of the British Indian Army.
-It had originally been part of the army of the East India Company before passing into the reorganised Bengal Army of the post-Mutiny period and ultimately into the unified Indian Army of 1904.
-As the 3rd Cavalry it is now part of the modern Indian Army.
+The 8th Lancers was a cavalry regiment of the Bengal Army (1846-1895) and the British Indian Army until 1921 when it was amalgamated 5th Cavalry regiment to form the 3rd Cavalry regiment.

 Origin and history

-The 8th Lancers were the last cavalry regiment to be established before the Great Mutiny of 1857, being raised by Captain W. H. Ryves at Sultanpore in 1846.
-The regiment served in Peshawar in 1857 and in the 2nd Afghan War.
+The 8th Lancers were the last cavalry regiment to be established before the Indian Rebellion of 1857, being raised by Captain W. H. Ryves at Sultanpore in 1846.
+The regiment served in Peshawar during 1857 rebellion and served in the Second Anglo-Afghan War.
 They were issued with lances in 1899 to become the 8th Bengal Lancers, later changed to the 8th Lancers.

 As the 8th Cavalry the regiment spent World War I on internal security duties in India although it was sent to Palestine in 1920.
-On returning to India in 1921 they were amalgamated with the 5th Cavalry and renamed the 3rd Cavalry.
+On returning to India in 1921 they were amalgamated with the 5th Cavalry and to form the 3rd Cavalry regiment.

 Titles

-Like all regiments of the Indian Army, the 8th Lancers underwent many name changes in the various reorganisations.
+Like all regiments of the British Indian Army, the 8th Lancers underwent many name changes in the various reorganisations.
 They are listed below.